FlaskSimpleAuth Documentation

 app.config.from_envvar("ACME_CONFIG")

-behaves as a standard Flask object with many additions.
+Once initialized, app behaves as a standard Flask object with many additions.

-decorator, an extended version of Flask’s own
+The main change is the route decorator, an extended version of Flask’s own

-parameter and transparent management of request parameters.
+with an authz parameter and transparent management of request

 which support the same extensions.